ProAI/lumen-annotations/README.md

 ## Usage

-By using annotations you can define your routes directly in your controller classes (see examples for usage of annotations).
+By using annotations you can define your routes directly in your controller classes and your event bindings directly in your event handlers (see examples for usage of annotations).

 ##### Class Annotations

+For routes:

 Annotation | Description
 --- | ---